SEN and disability

 - each child’s age and individual circumstances will also be taken into consideration

-More detailed information can be found in the SEN (Special Educational Needs) policy available on the Key policies page.
+More detailed information can be found in the SEND (Special Educational Needs & Disabilities) policy available on the Key policies page.
 Alternatively, a hard copy can be requested at the school office.

 Involving and consulting parents of children with SEN

 The school is committed to working with parents to provide the best possible care and education for the child.
 To this end, the school will:

 - Consult with parents when initial concerns are raised, identifying possible barriers to learning and review dates when next steps are identified

 - Consult with children with SEN, wherever possible, regarding the support they receive.
 Children will be supported to be involved in their education through differentiation and through the school following the advice of professionals.